 Broadly speaking, the Sherman Act is intended to reach only conduct affecting US commerce.
 During the past 25 years, cartel cases have gone global, involving industries that operate both in the United States and abroad.
-This has raised difficult questions regarding the territorial reach of the US antitrust laws that the courts have struggled to resolve.
+This has prompted the DOJ to increase its collaboration with foreign governments in disrupting and prosecuting transnational cartel behaviour.
+It has also raised difficult questions regarding the territorial reach of the US antitrust laws that the courts have struggled to resolve.
 With a 1982 statute, the Foreign Trade Antitrust Improvements Act (FTAIA), Congress attempted to clarify its intent in this area, but subsequent litigation addressing the FTAIA has raised as many questions of interpretation as it has answered.
 These issues are dealt with further in Section III.ii.